 3-Year Retreat

-Our most anticipated program is the 3-Year Retreat.
-This is a specific format for retreat where participants spend 3 years, 3 months and 3 days traversing a rigorous curriculum of intensive meditation practices, spending about 16 hours a day in formal meditation sessions.
-For over a thousand years Tibetans have engaged in years-long meditation retreats like these.
-Often yogis would meditate alone in caves for many years, supported by residents of nearby villages.
+This is a specific retreat format in which participants spend 3 years, 3 months, and 3 days following a rigorous curriculum of intensive meditation practices, dedicating approximately 16 hours a day to formal meditation sessions.
+For over a thousand years, Tibetans have undertaken long-term meditation retreats like this.
+Often, yogis would meditate alone in caves for many years, supported by residents of nearby villages.

 Designed by Mingyur Rinpoche